to the home of the Star Trek: Voyager fanfiction series Fifth

 Year of Hell

-is my own take on the Voyager classic, only I changed why they get
+is my own take on the Voyager classic, only I changed why they are

 damaged in the first place.
 It follows on from episode 2's